-The insider advice on this page is from Wendy’s Trusted Travel Expert for Papua New Guinea: Lynette Wilson of Destination World.
+The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Papua New Guinea: Lynette Wilson of Destination World.

 Lynette has been traveling to Fiji for more than 35 years.
 She even moved there ten years ago and now carries Fijian citizenship.
 As a resident, she knows how to add all sorts of local color to your trip, as well as which resorts, small-ship cruises, or private villas will best suit your wishes—and she loves to pair old-fashioned beachside R&R with scuba diving and snorkeling, river rafting, mountain biking, surfing, and other adventures.
 She also arranges trips to her native Australia, plus New Zealand, Papua New Guinea, and Tonga.